-The Court of Protection, along with wider society, is going through an extraordinarily rapid transformation to address the consequences of the pandemic.
 A useful set of resources relating to the wider operation of courts (including legal aid) can be found on the Mental Health Law Online website here); the Judiciary website has also collated advice and guidance here.
 Key resources relating to the Court of Protection are the guidance letters from the Vice-President, Hayden J, as follows (in reverse chronological order):

 - 11 May 2020: letter from the Vice-President about transparency

 - 31 March 2020: Guidance on remote access to the Court of Protection, including a detailed protocol for remote hearings and draft order.